sagemath/trac_to_gh/Issue 9509.md

 # Issue 9509: graphs() should give you graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9509

 Original creator: rlm